simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 In general, a test looks like this:

 1. Use `verifier.startAt()` to obtain a [connection](https://drift.simonbinder.eu/api/drift/databaseconnection-class)
    to a database with an initial schema.
    This database contains all your tables, indices and triggers from that version, created by using `Migrator.createAll`.
-2. Create your application database with that connection - you can forward the `DatabaseConnection` to the `GeneratedDatabase.connect()` constructor on the parent class for this.
+2. Create your application database with that connection.
+For this, create a constructor in your database class that accepts a `QueryExecutor` and forwards it to the super constructor in `GeneratedDatabase`.
+   Then, you can pass the result of calling `newConnection()` to that constructor to create a test instance of your datbaase.
 3. Call `verifier.migrateAndValidate(db, version)`.
 This will initiate a migration towards the target version (here, `2`).
    Unlike the database created by `startAt`, this uses the migration logic you wrote for your database.

 `migrateAndValidate` will extract all `CREATE` statement from the `sqlite_schema` table and semantically compare them.
 If it sees anything unexpected, it will throw a `SchemaMismatch` exception to fail your test.